caterpixie/Junimo/Junimo/README.md

 - Text triggers
 - An `/uwu` command

-As this bot is, for the moment, not expected to be used in other servers, some elements from the AD guild are hardcoded into the files.
-These will be detailed below within each feature.
+Many features of this bot are hardcoded as it is only meant for use within the AD server.
+This README will detail what all the features do as well as the basics on how to edit these hardcoded features.

 ## Features